rakshana-magesh/Insurance-MnA_Market_Map/README1.md

 # Renegade Insurance – M&A Interactive Agency Map

-> **A real-time, no-code data pipeline that transforms raw Excel leads into a **live M&A (Mergers & Acquisitions) intelligence map** that shows insurance agency buyers and sellers across the United States — with real-time filtering, matching, and deal-stage tracking.
+> **A real-time, no-code data pipeline that transforms raw Excel leads into a **live M&A (Mergers & Acquisitions) intelligence map** that shows insurance agency buyers and sellers across the United States- with real-time filtering, matching, and deal-stage tracking.

 [![Live Demo]]